Ending Isolation in Youth Facilities

 - Michael Umpierre, J.D., Director, Center for Juvenile Justice Reform

 A maximum of five multi-disciplinary teams will be invited for participation in the program.
-Each team should be composed of eight to ten members who are positioned to enact practice and policy change within their jurisdiction and will be most heavily involved in the implementation of the Capstone Project to eliminate the use of isolation.
+Each team should be composed of eight to ten members who are positioned to enact practice and policy change within their jurisdiction.

 It is strongly recommended that team members include the following seven individuals from the agency, facility, and community levels: